 Oxford, OH, USA

-freundaj@miamioh.edu
+{freundaj,romerta,dat...,Jaxson...}@miamioh.edu

 Introduction:

-What should CIA do to identify the leader of a terrorist group if the resources spent on investigating a person is costly?
+What should CIA do to identify the leader of a terrorist group if the resources spent on investigating a person are costly?
 Where should a series of hospitals be constructed to maximize the number of people that are located near one?
 By measuring the centralities of a network, we can tell how important/ central a node is with respect to the rest of the network.
-Centrality measurement methods have been used for biological networks and applied to gene regulatory networks (Koshützki and Schreiber) and also used to assess the prospects for criminal intelligence (Sparrow) or even solving a financial crisis (Kuzubas et al.).
+Centrality measurement methods have been used for biological networks, applied to gene regulatory networks (Koshützki and Schreiber), and also used to assess the prospects for criminal intelligence (Sparrow) or even solving a financial crisis (Kuzubas et al.).

-Calculating these centrality measures can be quite expensive in a computational sense which insinuates that it takes a lot of time to calculate.
+Calculating these centrality measures can be quite expensive in a computational sense which means that it takes a lot of time to calculate.
 To extend this even further, ranks are taken based on the calculation so nodes in the network each have a rank to compare rather than comparing the centrality values.
-The goal of this research is to figure out if certain centrality ranks can be accurately predicted using ranks of other centrality variants so researchers can spend less time generating repetitive information.
-To do this, we will train and test various machine learning models.
+The goal of this research is to identify whether certain centrality ranks can be accurately predicted using ranks of other centrality measures.
+To form predictions, we will generate synthetic networks, measure the centrality of their nodes, and use these measures to build machine learning models.
+Forming such accuracy predictions has two advantages: we can use computationally efficient measures, and run them through a fast machine learning model, to predict the outcome of a more computationally demand measure.
+In addition to saving computation time, researchers can also spend less time generating repetitive information: if one measure can be directly derived from another that has already been analyzed, then there is no need to perform or analyze yet another measurement.

 In this paper, we will be identifying various centrality measures and identifying whether a calculated metric can be predicted by other centrality metrics, with regards many types of network.
-Specifically, the research is as follows:
+Specifically, our main contributions are as follows as follows:

 Examines 7 different metrics for measuring centrality